YashBajpai13/CRUD-API/README.md

-# CRUD-API
+# DATABASE-CONNECTIVITY-API

-Basic CRUD API using flask
+Basic API using flask

 Requirements.txt file and procfile are included , just go to heroku.com , create an app there and deploy using git repository